StephenCleary/iterjs/README.md

     // foundValue: { value: 4, index: 3 }
     const foundValue = myIter.find(x => x >= 4);

-Sometimes, you just need some metadata; there's a couple convenience methods for determining the length of an iter, or testing if there's any values at all.:
+Sometimes, you just need some metadata; there's a couple convenience methods for determining the number of values in an iter, or testing if there's any values at all:

-    // iterLength: 5
+    // iterCount: 5
-    const iterLength = iter.range(1, 6).length();
+    const iterCount = iter.range(1, 6).count();

     // iterIsEmpty: false
     const iterIsEmpty = iter.range(1).isEmpty();